-Sarah is amazed to see the Third Doctor instead of the Fourth (at least we think it’s amazement, it could very well be disappointment).
+Sarah is amazed to see the Third Doctor instead of the Fourth (at least we think it’s amazement, it could be disappointment).

 Sue: Everything is in the wrong order.
-I’m sure they shouldn’t be allowed to do that.
+I’m sure they shouldn’t be allowed to do this.

 Nicol: Didn’t she just tell him that he would end up looking like Tom Baker?
 Is that allowed?

-Meanwhile, the First Doctor and Susan stumble across the Fifth Doctor’s TARDIS…
+The First Doctor and Susan stumble across the Fifth Doctor’s TARDIS.

 Sue: Why didn’t they see the TARDIS five minutes ago?
 That really is shoddy direction.